om-chauhan1/om-chauhan1/README.md

 🎓 2nd Year Computer Science Student

 ### About Me

-Hello, I'm OM Chauhan, a passionate computer science student currently pursuing my B.Tech.
+I am a passionate computer science student currently pursuing my B.Tech.
 I have a strong affinity for coding and a knack for problem-solving.

 ### Tech Stack